More on Jacobi metric: Randers-Finsler metrics, frame dragging and geometrisation techniques: Conclusion and Discussion

-I wish to acknowledge P. Guha, G. W. Gibbons, P. Maraner, M. Werner, and M. Cariglia for various discussions related to this topic and their support that was essential in the preparation of this article, and thank P. Horvathy, K. Morand, A. Galajinsky, E. Minguzzi, M.F.
-Ranada, and Joydeep Chakravarty for supportive comments that helped improve and develop its content.
+\textbf{Acknowledgements } I wish to acknowledge P. Guha, G. W. Gibbons, P. Maraner, M. Werner, M. Cariglia and Sanved Kolekar for various discussions related to this topic and their support that was essential in the preparation of this article, and thank P. Horvathy, K. Morand, A. Galajinsky, E. Minguzzi, M.F.
+Ranada, Joydeep Chakravarty, and the anonymous reviewer for supportive comments that helped improve and develop its content.